Canada contractor vs employee: Which is better?

-Advantages and disadvantages of hiring Canada employee vs contractor
+Advantages and disadvantages of hiring Canadian employee vs contractor

-A contractor might be a nightmare for one employer, and a godsend to another.
+A contractor might be a nightmare for one employer and a godsend to another.
 It depends on your working style, business needs, budget, and even personality.
-Let’s check out the pros and con below.
+Let’s check out the pros and cons below.

 Pros and cons of hiring contractors

 |Contractor pros||Contractor cons|